idlesign/steampak/README.rst

     LIBRARY_PATH = '/home/me/my_steam_game/libsteam_api.so'

     # Your application (game) identifier provided by Steam.
-    # Pass it as a parameter or place `steam_appid.txt` file with that ID in your game folder.
+    # Pass it as a parameter or put `steam_appid.txt` file with that ID in your game folder.
     APP_ID = 480  # We use `Spacewar` ID.
 (This game is provided with SDK).

     api = SteamApi(LIBRARY_PATH, app_id=APP_ID)